amanverma2009/coding-notes/docs/index.md

 # Coding Notes

-Welcome to **Coding Notes**, a neatly organized reference for mastering HTML, CSS, JavaScript, Git, Node.js, React, and more.
+Welcome to my **Coding Notes**, a neatly organized reference for mastering HTML, CSS, JavaScript, Git, Node.js, React, and more.
 Think of it as a personal coding cheat sheet that grows with me.

 ## Topics Covered